Deroink/Game-Design-Class-Project/README.md

 # Game-Design-Class-Project

-# Recent Additions/Changes (As of 5/6/18):
+# Recent Additions/Changes (As of 5/12/18):

-- Updated the read-me list to possess the to-do list to where it is easily visible, to have a grasp on what I'm doing at this time.
+- Uploaded code from the project's first iteration into the "OldProjectFiles" section.

-# To-Do List (Updated 5/6/18):
+# To-Do List (Updated 5/12/18):

-1.)
-Prepare game for uploading - Remove or replace sounds, art, etc. with "dummy assets" to avoid any potential issues, seeing as other members of the group handled that stuff.
-I just did the code.

-2.)
-Create deployable version of game - Once the dummy textures are in-place of the game, the game itself can be run, with a few image adjustments, such as in-game scaling.
-After this is adjusted, the game will be as playable as it was before, when I submitted the final version of the project.

-3.)
-TBD
+- Start new version of the project.

 # Project Information (Updated 4/14/18):

 Developed using the MonoGame framework.
 Class project for one of my last electives that I handled the code for.

-The code will be present, but the best I can do for art assets, as of writing this (4/14/18) is upload some dummy textures, since the art for the project was done by a friend, so I can't really use it.
-Same thing with sounds.

 For some background information, the class in question simply required a finished game.
 If you've seen my other projects, you can probably guess most of my work is practiced with C#.
 To that end, I wanted to make a game that followed the kind of games I like, tactics RPG games, a grid and turn-based strategy game with RPG elements.